dicepencilpaper/emprise/emprise.md

 | 3            | Near failure     |
 | 4+           | Failure          |

-* **Critical success:** The adventurer's action excels; not only do they succeed, they can optionally ask for an additional related effect from their action (to be discussed with the Coordinator as not to imbalance things).
+* **Critical success:** The adventurer's action excels; not only do they succeed, they can optionally ask for an additional related effect from their action (to be discussed with the Broker as not to imbalance things).
 * **Success:** The action succeeded as intended by the player.
 * **Near failure:** The action succeeded, but barely.
-A negative side effect of the action can happen at the discretion of the Coordinator.
+A negative side effect of the action can happen at the discretion of the Broker.
 As with a critical success, this effect has to be measured and not imbalance events unnecessarily.

-_Coordinator's Note: It is recommended that you exercise balance regarding when to roll.
+_Broker's Note: It is recommended that you exercise balance regarding when to roll.
 Excessive rolls bog down the game; only roll for things that you consider will require a special application of the adventurer's profession.
 Be fair, and keep the game flowing.
 However, tasks that would normally succeed automatically could require a roll if the is trying to perform under stressful or difficult circumstances._

 ### Difficulty modifiers

 Not all actions are equal, and some will be harder to perform than others.
-In those cases, a _dice shift (DS)_ will be set by the Coordinator for the action.
+In those cases, a _dice shift (DS)_ will be set by the Broker for the action.
 Dice shifts can be positive (rolling a higher-numbered die) or negative (rolling a lower-numbered die).

 | Difficulty   | Dice shift |
 |--------------|------------|